acrp-lib-master/acrp-lib/Data/FP_Instances/README.md

 FP instances were proposed by Lehouillier et al. (2017).
-The FP instances of this repository are used by Dias et al. (2020).
+The FP instances of this repository are used in Dias et al. (2020).

 Lehouillier, T., Omer, J., Soumis, F., & Desaulniers, G. (2017).
 Two decomposition algorithms for solving a minimum weight maximum clique model for the air conflict resolution problem.
 European Journal of Operational Research, 256(3), 696-712.